-To pass the Pilot alternative to the Physician Assistant National Recertifying Examination (Pilot), an examinee must reach or exceed the passing score of 1150, which is determined via a process called standard setting.
+To pass the Alternative to PANRE Pilot, an examinee must reach or exceed the passing score of 1150, which is determined via a process called standard setting.
 Standard setting requires a panel of Physician Assistant (PA) content experts with first-hand understanding of the core medical knowledge, skills, and abilities a recertifying PA should possess for safe and effective practice.
 The panelists are chosen to be representative of the entire PA profession on a set of criteria including practice setting, practice focus, experience in the field, and other demographic variables.

 These content experts engage in a standard setting process known as the Angoff method, which requires panelists to review individual test questions and decide whether someone who is just barely qualified to practice would be able to answer the question correctly.
 The question-level ratings provided by the content experts are aggregated to define a recommended passing score.
 The recommended passing score then goes to the NCCPA Board of Directors for consideration and final approval.

 Reference groups are provided to give examinees a sense of how they compare to their peers.
 The reference group presented in this score report comprises all PAs who completed the Pilot exam.

 Performance on Pilot is reported on a scale-score metric.
 Scale scores are used to place all scores on a unified scale despite the difficulty of any specific test form, so examinees with the same level of ability will achieve the exact same score on Pilot regardless of the exam form taken.
 The Pilot scale has a minimum score of 1000, a maximum score of 1500, and a passing score of 1150.

 The standard error of measurement (SEM) is used to create a range in which an examinee would score if that examinee took the test repeatedly with no additional preparation/remediation.
 The SEM does not affect pass/fail decisions.

 Pilot Test Standardization